Dan J. Harkey

 The techniques discussed below are not just for those directly in sales but for all who spend a percentage of their time in self-promotion or on behalf of a company.
 These universally applicable methods make them relevant to every business owner, service provider, and employee.
 This emphasis on inclusivity ensures that everyone feels catered to and part of the discussion, fostering a sense of belonging and engagement.

-Salespeople and businesspeople often question why they are not getting the desired results.
-Sensationalized gimmickry is at the forefront but will fade.
-It's not a matter of if but when there will be a resurgence of back-to-basics, relationship-driven sales techniques.
+Salespeople and business professionals often question why they are not achieving the desired results.
+Sensationalized gimmickry is at the forefron,t but will fad.
+It’s not a matter of if but when there will be a resurgence of back-to-basics, relationship-driven sales techniques.
 Being prepared for this shift is crucial for future success.
+It’s frustrating to feel like we are beating our heads against a wall or racing down a dead-end street, the harder we try.

 Article: